availproject/bridge-api/README.md

 # Bridge API

-The bridge API is a REST API for fetching proofs from Avail's Kate RPC and Succinct API to submit on Ethereum or any off-chain proof verification.
+The bridge API is a REST API for fetching proofs from Avail's Kate RPC and Merkle proof service API to submit on Ethereum or any off-chain proof verification.

 ## Deploying the bridge API